The linear system for Sudoku and a fractional completion threshold: The adjacency algebra

 We discuss these points in a little more detail.

-\begin{prop} In our coherent configuration based on $E(G_{hw})$, each structure constant $p_{ij}^k$ is a polynomial of degree at most $2$ in each of $h$ and $w$. \end{prop}
+\begin{prop} In the coherent configuration defined by $\Gamma_{hw}$, each structure constant $p_{ij}^k$ is a polynomial of degree at most $2$ in each of $h$ and $w$. \end{prop}

 \begin{proof} Fix two edges $x,z \in E(G_{hw})$ with $(x,z) \in R_k$.
 The quantity $p_{ij}^k$ counts the edges $y \in E(G_{hw})$ with $(x,y) \in R_i$ and $(y,z) \in R_j$.
 This quantity is zero unless the indices $i$ and $j$ simultaneously allow one of the four types of edges for $y$.
 Given indices $i$ and $j$ which admit a choice of $y$, we must choose either a row-column pair, a row-symbol pair, a column-symbol pair, or a box-symbol pair.
 The two components of each pair can be selected separately, leading to a product of choices for the two components.
-The number of choices for a row is an element of $\{0,1,h,h-1,h-2,n-h\}$.
-Similarly, the number of choices for a column is an element of $\{0,1,w,w-1,w-2,n-w\}$.
-The number of choices for a symbol is an element of $\{0,1,n,n-1,n-2\}$.
-Finally, the number of choices for a box is a product of an element of $\{0,1,h,h-1\}$ with an element of $\{0,1,w,w-1\}$. \end{proof}
+Each factor is easily seen to have degree at most one in both $h$ and $w$.
+The number of choices for a row is an element of $\{0,1,h-2,h-1,h,n-2h,n-h,n\}$.
+Similarly, the number of choices for a column is an element of $\{0,1,w-2,w-1,w,n-2w,n-w,n\}$.
+The number of choices for a symbol is an element of $\{0,1,n-2,n-1,n\}$.
+Finally, the number of choices for a box is a product of an element of $\{0,1,h-2,h-1,h\}$ with an element of $\{0,1,w-2,w-1,w\}$. \end{proof}

 The choice of nine cases $2 \le h,w \le 4$ suffices because of the degree bound in Proposition~\ref{prop:struct-linear}.
 The computation was carried out on computer by explicitly listing all $4h^2w^2$ edges and counting incidences.
 This took several minutes for the larger cases.
-From this, the interpolation in (3) can be carried out easily using a $9 \times 9$ Vandermonde matrix based on the terms $1,h,w,h^2,hw,w^2,h^2w,hw^2,h^2w^2$, where $(h,w) \in \{2,3,4\}^2$.
+From this, the interpolation in (3) can be performed using a $9 \times 9$ Vandermonde matrix based on the terms $1,h,w,h^2,hw,w^2,h^2w,hw^2,h^2w^2$, where $(h,w) \in \{2,3,4\}^2$.

 For each relation index $i=1,\dots,69$, we consider its corresponding adjacency matrix $A_i$.
 Let $\mathfrak{A}$ denote the $\R$-vector space spanned by the $A_i$.
 Since the relations form a coherent configuration, $\mathfrak{A}$ is closed under matrix multiplication, and hence forms an algebra.